 A Bowburn Colliery was opened about 1840 by John Robson and Ralph Ward Jackson but was a small mine close to Coxhoe where the motorway interchange is today.
 Bowburn as a village was then yet to come into existence being only a tiny hamlet with some neighbouring pubs located on the road to Stockton which more or less follows the Roman Road that continues south through Coxhoe.

-Bowburn Colliery closed in1967 and in recent years Bowburn has grown with new estates that are conveniently situated for commuters with access to the nearby motorway.
-Bowburn Hall Hotel just to the west towards the distinctive hill of the Quarrington ‘Heugh’ was a former colliery agent’s house called Bowburn Grange and dates from the 1920s.
+Bowburn Colliery closed in 1967 and in recent years Bowburn has grown with new housing estates conveniently situated for commuters with access to the nearby motorway.
+Bowburn Hall Hotel to the west towards the distinctive hill of the Quarrington ‘Heugh’ was a former colliery agent’s house called Bowburn Grange and dates from the 1920s.
 It later served as offices for the National Coal Board.